openwisp/openwisp-docs/developer/hacktoberfest.rst

      :align: center

 .. note::
-  OpenWISP partcipates to `Hactoberfest 2020
+  OpenWISP partcipates in `Hactoberfest 2020
   <https://hacktoberfest.digitalocean.com/>`_!

 If you are reading this page you are probably considering OpenWISP